 Herefordshire Council's Core Strategy for 2011 to 2031 requires a proportional minimum housing growth target of 14% for the Housing Market Area of Ross-on-Wye, which encompasses the parish of Lea.
 As Lea had 290 properties in 2011, the minimum additional dwellings required in the parish is 43.

-At the end of 2016 full and outline planning permission existed for 101 dwellings within Lea.
-These are:
+At the end of April 2017 full and outline planning permission existed for 101 dwellings within Lea.
+These are listed at Appendix C.